orstavik/JoiEvents/docs/1d2_defaultAction/2_Pattern_AddDefaultAction.md

 ## `.addDefaultAction(cb, preventable, raceEvents)`

 1. The `preventable` arguments must be a `boolean` or `undefined` which defaults to `true`.
 2. The `cb` is a function that will be added as the new default action for the event.
+We pass the trigger `event` as the first argument to this method.
 3. If `preventable`, then the default action will not be run when `preventDefault()` is called on the event.
 If `preventable` and the `preventDefault()` has been called on the event before `.addDefaultAction()` is called, then the default action will not be added to the event at all.
 4. If `raceEvents` is not specified, the new default action is queued as a `toggleTick()` task.
 If `raceEvents` is given as either an array of event names, or as a string event name, the `toggleTick` task will race the list of given event names, or all the unpreventable given event names for the given event name, cf. `toggleTick` raceEvents.